kentv0/devop-projects/infrastructure/README.md

     * Show the admin password with the command:
         ```
         $ cat nexus-data/admin.password
-        (copy then type "exit" to exit out of container)
         ```
+        Copy then type "exit" to exit out of container
 3. Admin Login
     * Browse to http://localhost:8081 (it might take a few minutes to finish setting up)
     * Expected page should be: